ishkawa/APIKit/README.md

 - Hook events of NSURLSession
 - Handle authentication challenges
-- Convert task to NSURLSessionDownloadTask
+- Convert a data task to NSURLSessionDownloadTask

 #### Overriding delegate methods implemented by API